ipfs/ipfs-docs/docs/concepts/ipld.md

 ## Example: Path traversal

-This example will create a simple link from a node to a git commit.
-The example will use the cli, but this can be done in many ways ([javascript](https://github.com/ipfs/js-ipfs-http-client)).
+This example will create a simple link from a node to a Git commit.
+The example will use the CLI, but this can be done in many other ways (for example, using [JavaScript](https://github.com/ipfs/js-ipfs-http-client)).

 1. Pick a git CID.
 This example will use [explorer.ipld.io](https://explore.ipld.io/#/explore/z8mWaJHXieAVxxLagBpdaNWFEBKVWmMiE).
 The goal is to create a node that links to this CID: